gagankaushikmanyam/llm-apps/README.md

 **File:** `applications/finetuning.py`

 ### What It Is
-Supervised fine-tuning continues training a pretrained model on a task-specific dataset, updating model weights by minimizing cross-entropy loss.
+Supervised fine-tuning continues training a pretrained model on a task-specific dataset by minimizing **cross-entropy loss**.

+Mathematically:
+- The model updates weights θ to minimize
+  `L = − Σ log P(y | x; θ)`

 ### Intended Goal
 Generate **logistics email subject lines** from short instructions.

-### What This App Shows
-- True BEFORE vs AFTER comparison
-- Validation loss and early stopping
-- Holdout benchmark (not trained on)
-- Metrics: Exact Match, Token-level F1
-- Saved artifacts under `artifacts/finetuning/<timestamp>/`

-### Key Lesson
+### Key Lessons
-Fine-tuning:
-- improves task alignment
+- Fine-tuning improves *task alignment*
-- does NOT inject new factual knowledge
+- It does **not** inject new knowledge
-- overfits easily with small datasets
+- Small datasets overfit quickly

-This app demonstrates what fine-tuning **can and cannot** do.

 ---